madjsmail/moadaly/README.md

 try it : https://abdelmadjidsmail.github.io/moadaly/

+###Moadaly is a web application created by Smail Abd El Madjid
 A web app that allow you to calculate your pass mark , easy to edit and adjust the app is for first and second year computer science student " LMD "